-Alex lives and works in Worcester, England with his wife and young daughters.
-He has practiced as a social worker for 5 years, qualifying in 2013, and has worked in a Learning Disabilities team, a mental health team, and a community adults team in that time.
+Alex lives and works in England with his wife and two daughters.
+He has practiced as a social worker for several years, qualifying in 2013.
+Alex worked for over 4 years in a learning disabilities team and his since worked in mental health services, a young adults transitions team, generic community social work team, and most recently a hospital social work team.

-Alex has lived in Stoke-on-Trent and Ceredigion, Wales, and attended Keele University, Aberystwyth University and Worcester University.
-After having completed a Law degree and the Legal Practice Course, he was later able to embark on a career in social work.
+Alex has lived in Stoke-on-Trent, Aberystwyth and Worcester, and attended Keele University, Aberystwyth University and Worcester University.
+After having completed a Law degree and the Legal Practice Course, he was later able to complete an MA in Social Work and embark on his social work career.

 Alex values equality, social justice, inclusion, citizenship and anti-oppressive practice.
 He has a keen interest in changing systems to work better for citizens, and wants to challenge systems that work in the interests of ‘the system’ rather than for the people.
 He is developing his knowledge of self-directed support and has spoken at self-advocacy group meetings to develop community networks and promote empowerment.

-Alex also has an increasing interest in ideas of community and citizenship and how this can be developed and promoted.
-He is interested in ways of building communities in Worcester, particularly in relation to or alongside sport and nature organisations.
+Alex also has an interest in ideas of community and citizenship and how this can be developed and promoted.
 He has a continued interest in how Central Government decisions and political ideologies influence the direction of health and social care.

-Alex’s other interests include sport (too many to name), music, comedy, nature and conservation.
+Alex’s other interests include sport, music, comedy, nature and conservation.